dwarfmaster/netlist-compiler/README.md

    that, the three last arguments are not dependencies of the command.
 The addresses are in *word size* unit.

+The RAM and the registers are initialised to 0.

 For examples of valid netlists, see the folder `test`.

 ## Dependencies